okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/submission2-specific/scim/submit.md

   After the variable is created, you can click the pencil icon to make changes to the details, the clipboard icon to copy the **Variable Name** to your local clipboard, or the "X" icon to remove the variable entirely.

-  * **Construct your dynamic Base URL by copying the variables above and pasting them where applicable** &mdash; Provide the base URL that your integration uses when sending an outbound call to your SCIM server.
+  * **Construct your dynamic Base URL by copying the variables above and pasting them where applicable** &mdash; Provide the Base URL that your integration uses when sending an outbound call to your SCIM server.

     If you're using a per tenant design, include the variable names that you created.
 For example: